 Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jackson is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Jackson who work in law enforcement and fire fighting (13.35%), healthcare (13.04%), and office and administrative support (12.88%).
+Overall, Jackson is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Jackson who work in office and administrative support (16.58%), management occupations (15.85%), and sales jobs (15.12%).

-The citizens of Jackson have a very low rate of college education: just 6.57% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Jackson has a very low overall level of education: only 6.57% of people over 25 hold a 4-year college degree or higher.

-The per capita income in Jackson in 2010 was $9,651, which is low income relative to Louisiana and the nation.
-This equates to an annual income of $38,604 for a family of four.
+The per capita income in Jackson in 2018 was $7,575, which is low income relative to Louisiana and the nation.
+This equates to an annual income of $30,300 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.
 Jackson also has one of the higher rates of people living in poverty in the nation, with 39.60% of its population below the federal poverty line.

 Jackson is an extremely ethnically-diverse town.
 The people who call Jackson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jackson residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Jackson include Irish, French, English, and Italian.
+Important ancestries of people in Jackson include Irish, African, French, Italian, and English.

 The most common language spoken in Jackson is English.
 Other important languages spoken here include French and Spanish.